outref/devops-tutor-chat/README.md

 1. **Topic Extraction**: When a user starts a conversation, the system extracts the DevOps topic
 2. **RAG Search**: First searches the local knowledge base using vector similarity
-3. **Web Search Fallback**: If local knowledge is insufficient, queries the MCP web search server
+3. **Web Search Enhancement**: Performs multi-engine web search for comprehensive, up-to-date information
 4. **Response Generation**: Combines context from RAG/web search to generate educational responses
 5. **Topic Validation**: Ensures conversations stay focused on the initial DevOps topic